 Navigating the Google Pay mobile recharge process

 Before understanding the convenience fee, you should know how Google Pay processes mobile recharge payments.
 In a simplified way, they make it easy for you to do mobile recharge payments.
 See, Google Pay offers mobile recharge for both prepaid and postpaid users.
 All you have to do for both types of payments is open Gpay.
-Tap new payment >> Mobile recharge >> Enter mobile number, select plan, Tap Pay, and enter your UPI PIN >> That is it.
+Tap new payment >> Mobile recharge >> Enter your mobile number, select your plan, tap Pay, and enter your UPI PIN.
+That’s it.

 Understanding Convenience Fees